avaneev/prvhash/README.md

 initial state, state variable size invariance, not-stalling on various entropy input.

-The `Seed >> 32 | Seed << 32` operation used in PRVHASH may look like it was derived from the middle-square method.
-This is purely a coincidence.
-During PRVHASH development, in many cases a better option was bit-reversal (and probably still is), and not such register "halves-swapping", but due to performance considerations (absence of such processor instruction), bit-reversal was not used.
-Practically, both are equivalent (see e.g. 2-bit PRVHASH), and exhibit difference in hashing mainly.

 During the course of PRVHASH development, the author has found that the simplest low-frequency sine-wave oscillator can be used as a pseudo-random number generator, if its mantissa is treated as an integer number.
 This means